semantalytics/alibaba/object-server/README.md

  Once the RDF store is created, assign the URL prefix to the store.
 Any HTTP requests that start with this prefix will be resolved using the RDF store provided.

-    java -cp 'lib/*:dist/*' org.openrdf.http.object.ServerControl -d data -i native -x http://localhost:8080/
+    bin/control-object-server.sh -d data -i native -x http://localhost:8080/
     INFO: Serving http://localhost:8080/ from data/repositories/native/

  Start the using and include the GraphStore.class in the classpath.

-    java -cp '.:lib/*:dist/*' org.openrdf.http.object.Server -d data -p 8080
+    bin/object-server.sh -d data -cp ./ -p 8080
-    INFO: Scanning for concepts
+    INFO: Scanning ./ for concepts
     INFO: Serving http://localhost:8080/ from data/repositories/native/
     INFO: Restricted file system access in effect
     INFO: AliBaba ObjectServer/2.1 is binding to port 8080
     INFO: AliBaba ObjectServer/2.1 started after 0.891 seconds

- Once the server is runnig, using another terminal, create a new RDF graph by PUTting a text/turtle representation to a URL.
+ Once the server is running, using another terminal, create a new RDF graph by PUTting a text/turtle representation to a URL.
 Then GET the RDF graph back in the supported formats.

  Note that if lib/ or dist/ directories are within the tmpdir the server will fail to start with AccessControlExceptions.